 You might want to encourage people to call you if they have any questions, but some visitors to your website might not be ready to talk.
 Or it might be at a time of the day outside your office hours, but they need to have their questions answered there and then.

-Whatever the case, you need to avoid cases where you're saying to your customers,
+Whatever you do, you need to avoid cases where you're basically saying to your customers

 Please go somewhere else with your questions, and when you have the answers, come back to us and let's do business.

 They WILL find the answers somewhere

 Let's face it.
 If you can't provide answers to questions customers have, they WILL find the answers somewhere, and it's more likely that they'll do business with the people who provided the answers.

 You're going to have to tell them at some point, but when?

 Displaying prices is not something that everyone finds easy or even agrees with.
 Opinions on displaying prices will vary from industry to industry, but ultimately the choice is yours.